 - Material workshops to build the student’s skills in working with glass, ceramics and other materials.

-- Design and material knowledge to provide understanding of design and craft.
+- Design and material knowledge to provide an understanding of design and craft.

 Third-year modules are designed to allow students to formulate their own individual career direction and aspirations as a design crafts graduate.
 Students select and manage their own personal and major projects with the support of the staff team so that they can demonstrate their core skills and experience and develop: